A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 coldest december i saw
 waiting nights and days for docs to give us the

+all our ties burned down in the flames of this cold war

 wish we have more in common than our terribles

 Do you like chastain did that wall (ride)